 December 5 Thursday: This show is sold out Hot Tuna Acoustic plays the Birchmere.
 Hot Tuna Acoustic is Jorma Kaukonen and Jack Casady.
 Show is at 7:30.
 Tickets are $69.50.

-December 6 Friday: Dirty Grass Players play The Recher.
-Dirty Grass Players play bluegrass.
+December 6 Friday: Dirty Grass Players play The Recher with Sicard Hollow.
+Dirty Grass Players are a string band known to play everything from Pink Floyd to Lourdes to the Grateful Dead with stunning conviction in their sets.
+Sicard Hollow is a four-piece progressive bluegrass band.
 Doors open at 7.
 Tickets are $27.95.

 December 6 and 7 Friday and Saturday: Dogs in a Pile play 8X10 with Uncle Kunkel's One Gram Band.
 Dogs in a Pile plays funk rock.
 As does Uncle Kunkels One Gram Band.
 Show is at 7.
 Single shows are $27.56.
 A two show ticket is $53.05.